-6.7% said their pets travel in the vehicle with them under once a month.
+6.7% said their pets accompany their owners in vehicles with them under once a month.

-12.5% said their pets travel in a vehicle with them about once a month.
+12.5% said pets join their owners in a vehicle with them about once a month.

 25.4% said they travel with a pet in the vehicle two to five times per month.